Wall Panelling Cost

 replacing skirtingboards

-Replacing the skirting boards may cost you an additional £250, but it can be done by the carpenter or joiner who is fitting your panels.
+Replacing skirting boards costs an additional £250, but it can be done by the carpenter or joiner who is fitting your panels.
+To complete the look, painting skirting boards costs £200.

 How long it takes to install your wall panelling and how much it costs in labour depends on a few different factors.
 So, let’s take a look at the labour costs and timescales.